Fort Bliss: Cold War

 Fort Bliss trained thousands of U.S. Soldiers during the Cold War.
-As the United States gradually came to master the art of building and operating missiles, Fort Bliss and White Sands Missile Range became more and more important to the country, and were expanded accordingly.
-On 1 July 1957 the U.S. Army Air Defense Center was established at Fort Bliss.
+As the United States gradually came to master the art of building and operating missiles, Fort Bliss and White Sands Missile Range became more important to the country, and were expanded accordingly.
+In July 1957, the U.S. Army Air Defense Center was established at Fort Bliss.
 Located at this center, in addition to Center Headquarters, are the U.S. Army Air Defense School; Air Defense; the 6th Artillery Group (Air Defense); the 61st Ordnance Group; and other supporting elements.
-In 1957 Fort Bliss and its anti-aircraft personnel began using Nike Ajax, Nike Hercules, Hawk, Sprint, Chaparral, and Redeye missiles.
+In 1957, Fort Bliss and its anti-aircraft personnel began using Nike Ajax, Nike Hercules, Hawk, Sprint, Chaparral, and Redeye missiles.
 Fort Bliss took on the important role of providing a large area for troops to conduct live fire exercises with the missiles.

 Because of the large number of Army personnel enrolled in the air defense school, Fort Bliss saw two large rounds of construction in 1954 and 1958.
-The former was aimed at creating more barracks facilities, while the latter was aimed at building new classrooms, materials labs, a radar park, and a missile laboratory.
-Between 1953 and 1957 the Army also expanded McGregor Range in an effort to accommodate live fire exercises of the new missile systems.
-Throughout the Cold War Fort Bliss remained a premier site for testing anti-aircraft equipment.
+The 1954 build was aimed at creating more barracks facilities.
+Construction in 1958 built new classrooms, materials labs, a radar park, and a missile laboratory.
+Between 1953 and 1957, the Army expanded McGregor Range in an effort to accommodate live fire exercises of the new missile systems.
+Throughout the Cold War, Fort Bliss remained a premier site for testing anti-aircraft equipment.

-Fort Bliss was used as the Desert Stage of the Ranger School training course to prepare Ranger School graduates for operations in the deserts of the Middle East.
+Fort Bliss was used as the Desert Stage of the Ranger School training course, to prepare Ranger School graduates for operations in the deserts of the Middle East.
 From 1983 to 1987, Fort Bliss was home to the Ranger School's newly formed 4th (Desert Ranger) Training Company.
-This unit was later expanded in 1987 to form the newly created Ranger Training Brigade's short-lived 7th Ranger Training Battalion, which was then transferred to the Dugway Proving Grounds in Utah.
-The deserts of Utah proved to be unsuitable so the 7th Ranger Training Battalion was returned to Fort Bliss from 1991 until the Ranger School's Desert Phase was discontinued in 1995.
+In 1987, this unit was expanded to form the newly created Ranger Training Brigade's short-lived 7th Ranger Training Battalion, which was then transferred to the Dugway Proving Grounds in Utah.
+The deserts of Utah proved to be unsuitable, so the 7th Ranger Training Battalion was returned to Fort Bliss from 1991 until the Ranger School's Desert Phase was discontinued in 1995.

-While the United States Army Air Defense Artillery School develops doctrine and tactics, training current and future soldiers has always been its core mission.
-Until 1990 the post was used for Basic Training and Advanced Individual Training (AIT), under the 1/56 ADA Regiment and 2/56 ADA Regiment, part of 6th ADA.
+While the United States Army Air Defense Artillery School develops doctrine and tactics, training current and future soldiers has always been Fort Bliss' core mission.
+Until 1990, Fort Bliss was used for Basic Training and Advanced Individual Training (AIT), under the 1/56 ADA Regiment and the 2/56 ADA Regiment, part of the 6th ADA.
 Before 1989, 1/56 had three basic training companies and two AIT batteries.
 After 1990, 1/56 dropped basic training, that mission assumed by Fort Sill.
-The unit now had four enlisted batteries for enlisted AIT, one battery for the Officer's Basic Course and Captain's Career Course (added in 2004) and one company that trained army truck drivers (MOS 88M).
+The unit now had four enlisted batteries for enlisted AIT, one battery for the Officer's Basic Course and Captain's Career Course, added in 2004, and one company that trained army truck drivers in MOS 88M.